Focus on Intellectual Property to drive business growth

 Screen Media Producer, Commentator on Creative and Cultural Industries.

-Today, 26 April marks World Intellectual Property Day whose theme is “Intellectual Property and Small Medium Enterprises: Taking Your Ideas to Market.”
+26 April marks World Intellectual Property Day of which the theme is “Intellectual Property and Small Medium Enterprises: Taking Your Ideas to Market.”

 Intellectual Property (IP) generally refers to the assigning of ownership for both physical and intangible creations and the recognition of such rights when it comes to the usage and exploitation of these works.